 The JCS will check all proposals to ensure that they meet the call's formal criteria (date of submission; number and category of participating countries; inclusion of all necessary information in English; appropriate limits on length).
-In parallel, the JCS will forward the proposals to the national/regional funding organisations which will perform a check for compliance to national/regional rules.
+In parallel, the JCS will forward the proposals to the national/regional funding organisations, which will perform a check for compliance to national/regional rules.

-Please note that if a proposal includes one non-eligible partner, the whole proposal could be rejected (for a definition of eligible partners see "Guidelines for applicants" and national/regional regulations and contact your national/regional representative).
+Please note that if a budget requesting partner is not eligible for funding, the whole proposal could be rejected (for a definition of eligible partners see "Guidelines for applicants" and national/regional regulations and contact your national/regional representative).